dhdtharaki/Online-Banking-System/README.md

 # Online-Banking-System

-##This is a project done in second year second semester
+##This is a project done in second year first semester